Skip to content

 Gravel Base: For areas prone to poor drainage, consider laying down a layer of gravel (e.g., 4-6 inches of crushed stone) beneath your chosen surfacing material.
 This creates a permeable layer that allows water to percolate away from the footings.

 French Drains: In severe cases of water logging, you might need to install a French drain system to divert water away from the pergola's foundation.
-This involves digging a trench, laying perforated pipe, and backfilling with gravel and permeable fabric.
+This involves digging a trench, laying perforated pipe, and backfilling with gravel and a permeable fabric.

-III.
-Layout and Marking
+1. Layout and Marking

-1. Transfer Design to the Ground
+Transfer Your Design to the Ground

 Using your design sketch as a guide, transfer the layout of your pergola onto the prepared ground.